 Benny had an enormously popular band already, and although dance bands originally existed just to provide music for dancing, Benny and others had already proven that they were also popular just for listening, so the time seemed ripe for a sit-down concert.
 As the January 1938 date approached, guest artists were lined up and added to Benny’s regulars until it was truly an all-star group.
 Not only did it include regulars such as Gene Krupa, Harry James, Lionel Hampton, Jess Stacy and Teddy Wilson, but also the talents of Count Basie, Lester Young, Johnny Hodges, and Cootie Williams.
 Even Duke Ellington was offered a spot, but respectfully turned it down, probably already planning his own, later, appearance at the hall.

-The box office sold out, and it’s said that Benny himself had to deal with a scalper to get tickets for his family — probably a press agent’s story, but there is no doubt the place was packed and seats were even added on one side of the stage.
+The box office sold out, and it’s said that Benny himself had to deal with a scalper to get tickets for his family — probably a press agent’s story, but there is no doubt the place was packed and seating was even added on the stage.
 The concert itself was kind of a mixed bag, with a program that was stretched in a lot of different directions, but the talent and determination of the musicians was first class.
-Here’s a prime example, a song that was originally written to commemorate a Life magazine story about the band.
-It’s called “Life Goes To A Party”, and features extensive solos by Harry James on trumpet and Babe Russin on sax.